 the PRESS PAGE).

-with such an intense atmosphere.
+Halloween with such an intense atmosphere.
 Many audience

 members commented afterwards that they would love to

-see some more Sabbaton/Lovecraft work so all we can say is, "Watch
+see some more Sabbaton/Lovecraft work so - "Watch

 this space!".
-Mike has several ideas up his pan dimentional
+I've got several ideas up my pan-dimentional

-sleeve and hopes to put some of these into action in
+sleeve and hope to put some of these into action in

 the near future.
 Thanks to all Cthulhu Lovers who came.
-Untill

 and 'The Box'